popolonx/MSX_STUFF/vhd/vhd_disc_backup_instructions.md

+Instructions to make backup from VHD game disc (Road Blaster, Thunder Storm, Time Gal, Birdie Try like games).
+NOTE!
+These instructions are not valid for Vroom and maybe other Vhdpc games that have game code in disc.
+For example Vroom has three lanes parallel in disc, and game play switches those lanes on the fly.
+We could record those lanes separately, but for the emulation it would be quite impossible to see what video would be played at what exact time as the page codes cannot be get accurately from the disc for the specific lanes.

 HW needed for backup:
 - USB grabber card  IO-DATA GV-USB2
 - Hauppauge multimedia VC500 USB casd would not be recommended due to AGC issues